RandomStudio/tether/README.md

   - `"lidar-person-counter"` for presence detection, e.g. [lidar-person-counter](https://github.com/RandomStudio/lidar-person-counter)
   - `"gui"` for user interface control, e.g. [tether-egui](https://github.com/RandomStudio/tether-egui)
   - `"poseDetection"` for tracking people
-  - `"colourDetection"` for detecting dominant colours from a webcam
+  - `"videoColourFinder"` for detecting dominant colours from a webcam, e.g. [Tether Colourfinder](https://github.com/RandomStudio/tether-colourfinder-web)
   - `"midi"` for turning MIDI input from a controller or keyboard into standardised Tether messages, e.g. [tether-midi-mediator](https://github.com/RandomStudio/tether-midi-mediator/tree/main)
 - Mostly output:
   - `"soundscape"` for output of audio driven by remote messages, e.g. [tether-soundscape-rs](https://github.com/RandomStudio/tether-soundscape-rs)
   - `"visualisation"` could cover a range of screen-based graphical output, either via a browser frontend or some native application
+  - `"scheduler"` for emit off/on notifications for processes on a schedule, e.g [tether-scheduler](https://github.com/RandomStudio/tether-scheduler)
 - Both input and output
   - `"brain"` is a very common agent role in most of our installations.
 This is a process dedicated to managing state and responding to events (e.g. from sensors or time-based) and generating other events (controlling output, starting timelines, etc.).
 Usually these are very customised for the given project.
   - `"lidarConsolidation"` for taking sensor input (in this case, one or more "lidar2d" agents) and running clustering + perspective transformation algorithms, then outputting nicely normalised "tracking" data.
-- Utilities
-  - `"scheduler"` for managing processes (or even another process manager) on a schedule, e.g [tether-scheduler](https://github.com/RandomStudio/tether-scheduler)
+See [Tether Lidar2D Consolidator](https://github.com/RandomStudio/tether-lidar2d-consolidation-rs)

-### _ID_ or Group
+#### Part 2: ID or Group

 Every agent should have a single role, but in many cases there may be multiple instances of the same type of agent - to distinguish these as necessary, the second level of the topic hierarchy is therefore an **identifier**.